- Undergrad: U.C. Davis, Bachelor of Science, with Honors

-A court reporter is required and provided for all criminal cases.
-Sidebars generally are not reported, but counsel are encouraged to put any matter discussed at sidebar on the record, once outside the presence of the jury.
+A court reporter will be provided in accordance with the California Rules of Court and Local Rules. is required and provided for all criminal cases.
+Generally sidebars are not reported, but counsel are encouraged to put any matter discussed at sidebar on the record, once outside the presence of the jury.

 Computers in the Courtroom